rhezab/smile/docs/timeline.md

 ![how route URLS are processed](/images/routing.png)

-words separate by slashes appearing before the `#` (or if there are no `#`s) are sent by the browser to the webserver as resource requests using standard `http` protocol, which triggers a page reload from the server.
+words separate by slashes appearing before the `#` (or if there are no `#`s) are sent by the browser to the web server as resource requests using standard `http` protocol, which triggers a page reload from the server.
 Things that appear after the `#` do _not_ trigger a page reload.
 The Vue Router interprets changes appearing after the `#` and parses the content and uses it to determine what Vue components to load (based on the routing table that you configure).[^hash]

 [^hash]: The `VueRouter.createWebHashHistory()` call is what tells the router to use the `#` navigation strategy.